htyeh/cip-remote-print/README.md

 ## How it works

-Your files are transfered to the CIP server, an ssh session is performed where one of the shell script located on the server is called.
-Subsequently the printed files are (optionally) removed.
+PDFs in this directory are transfered to the CIP server, an ssh session with the server is performed where the PDFs are sent to one of the printers.
+Subsequently the printed files are removed (optional).

 ## What you need